MoloFinance/PublicAPIDocumentation/source/index.html.md

 **Send a `POST` request to https://partner.molofinance.com/v1/applications/ to create a new application.**
 You will need to provide the following parameters:

-- `property_value` A decimal value with 2 decimal places.
-This value is presumed to be in GBP
+- `property_value` A decimal value.
+Up to 11 digits long, including 2 decimal places.
+This value is presumed to be in GBP.
-- `monthly_rent` A decimal value with 2 decimal places.
-This value is presumed to be in GBP
+- `monthly_rent` A decimal value.
+Up to 11 digits long, including 2 decimal places.
+This value is presumed to be in GBP.
-- `desired_loan_amount` A decimal value with 2 decimal places.
-This value is presumed to be in GBP
+- `desired_loan_amount` A decimal value.
+Up to 11 digits long, including 2 decimal places.
+This value is presumed to be in GBP.
-- `loan_term` An integer number of years
+- `loan_term` An integer number of years.
 - `mortgage_type` The type of mortgage the customer wants.
 A choice of:
     - "new_purchase"
     - "remortgage_current"